-- ▶ We talked about attack models & attack goals; some families of attacks - ► No simple attacks after 'Classic' crypto - Few practical attacks - Attacking Crypto these ways is hard, for 'correct' crypto: - e.g. SHA-256, AES-128, RSA-2048, ECC - For incorrect crypto (e.g. anything else) - Is it XOR 'Crypto'?
-Then try XOR ciphertexts together; try XORing it with good guesses too - ▶ OR Are there repetitions of data patterns in the ciphertext?
-Maybe it is ECB mode or maybe it is key-reuse in a stream cipher
+- U We talked about attack models & attack goals; some families of attacks - No simple attacks after 'Classic' crypto - □ Few practical attacks - □ Attacking Crypto these ways is hard, for 'correct' crypto:

+□ e.g. SHA-256, AES-128, RSA-2048, ECC w/ curve 25519

+- For incorrect crypto (e.g. anything else)

-- ▶ OR If you know the name of the crypto, use google maybe you will find tool or PoC to break it - Otherwise, you might only know it is probably broken (unless you write the tools yourself) - ▶ But it's not impossible - ▶ People build protocols out of these building blocks protocols get broken more often - (and don't forget side-channel attacks and software exploitation)
+- OR Are there repetitions of data patterns in the ciphertext?
+Maybe it is ECB mode or maybe it is key-reuse in a stream cipher - OR If you know the name of the crypto, use google maybe you will find tool or PoC to break it - But it's not impossible - People build protocols out of these building blocks protocols get broken more often - (and don't forget side-channel attacks and software exploitation)